 Implementing control measures

 After assessing the severity of risks, the next step is to implement control measures.
-These measures should be designed to eliminate or minimize risks and should be specific to each task and hazard identified.
+These measures should be designed to eliminate or minimise risks and should be specific to each task and hazard identified.
 Effective control measures may include providing training to workers, implementing safety signage, and ensuring the use of personal protective equipment.

 Include control measures in one click